masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 ## I. Prerequisites
 ### Download necessary files
-First of all, if you want to work with the GADGET-2 software, I advise you to consider using a computer with Linux or MacOS installed on it.
-However it is possible to install it on Windows (somehow), it is much easier to do it on Linux/Mac.
+First of all, if you want to work with the GADGET-2 software, I advise you to consider using a computer running under Linux or MacOS.
+However it is possible to install GADGET-2 on Windows (somehow), it is much easier to do it on Linux, or Mac.
 Also in this tutorial, all the steps will be done on a Linux computer.

-If you run Linux or UNIX, you already have all the necessary `C` compilers needed for the task.
-Since there are numerous different Linux distributions out there, and because I'm particularly running Kali Linux, there is a slight chance for errors and anomalies to occur on other systems than mine.
-This tutorial is completely optimized to run on my system, but $99.9\%$ that it will run on other Linux systems too.
-Also I'll only go into details of the manual installation, without using Homebrew, or other similar package managers.
+Since there are numerous different Linux distributions out there, and because I'm particularly running Kali Linux, there is a slight chance for errors and anomalies to occur on systems other than mine.
+This tutorial is completely optimized to run on my system in particular, but $99.9\%$ that it will run on other Linux systems too.
+Also I'll only go into details of the manual installation from sources, without using Homebrew, or other similar package managers (except for HDF5).

-As it was noted in user guide of GADGET-2, there are some non-standard libraries, which you'll need to install first to compile GADGET-2 successfully.
+As it is also noted in [User guide](https://wwwmpa.mpa-garching.mpg.de/gadget/users-guide.pdf) of GADGET-2, there are some non-standard libraries, which you'll need to install first to compile GADGET-2 successfully.
 Download the following softwares:
 1. [Gadget 2.0.7](https://wwwmpa.mpa-garching.mpg.de/gadget/gadget-2.0.7.tar.gz) (Latest version)
 2. [MPICH >1.0](http://www.mpich.org/static/downloads/3.3.2/mpich-3.3.2.tar.gz) (3.3.2 here, latest version currently)
 3. [GSL 1.9](ftp://ftp.gnu.org/gnu/gsl/gsl-1.9.tar.gz) (Didn't tested later versions)